God Bless You, Mr. Rosewater: Themes and intertextuality

 Several more of Vonnegut's continuing themes come together, some for the first time, in God Bless You, Mr. Rosewater.
 The character Eliot Rosewater, the novel's focus, reappears incidentally in Slaughterhouse-Five (1969) and Breakfast of Champions (1973).
 The description of the fire-bombing of Dresden, which Eliot hallucinates as affecting Indianapolis in chapter 13, remains a master theme from now on in Vonnegut's writing and is central to Slaughterhouse-Five.
 Equally a matter of history is the pornographic photograph of a woman attempting sex with a pony, given passing mention in chapter 11 of the novel and reappearing in Slaughterhouse-Five.
 The celebrated trial of French photographer André Lefèvre for selling just such postcards took place in 1841.

 The writer Kilgore Trout, Vonnegut's foil and fictional alter-ego, appears in person for the first time in this novel as taking part in the panel that coaches Eliot back to sanity at the end.
 There are also summaries of five Trout novels, which are mentioned as part of Eliot's reading.
 One of these is about aliens from the planet Tralfamadore, which plays a role in many Vonnegut novels.
 And the name Diana Moon Glampers, one of Eliot's main clients, is that of the Handicapper General in Vonnegut's earlier dystopic story "Harrison Bergeron" (1961), but otherwise she is totally different from the character in God Bless You, Mr. Rosewater.

-In chapter 11, the young lawyer Norman Mushari visits the Rumfoord Manion in Newport and speaks to Lance Rumfoord.
+In chapter 11, the young lawyer Norman Mushari visits the Rumfoord Mansion in Newport and speaks to Lance Rumfoord.
 Members of that family figure in many other Vonnegut short stories and novels, notably in the earlier The Sirens of Titan (1959).
 Norman Mushari Jr., the presumed son of Norman Mushari, is found in Vonnegut's later Slapstick (1976) where, in similar fashion, he persuades his client to seek restitution from her family for mistreatment.
 Both Musharis are motivated by the large cut of the profits to be gained by helping people inherit their wealth.